 Now, if your data is not encrypted, anyone can read it.
 And it might be released, publicized, or used for other malicious purposes.

 If you want to avoid such a situation, think of implementing an encryption solution that makes it virtually impossible for hackers to read stolen data.
-An encryption solution provides you with the ability to immediately terminate remote users and render data on any device inaccessible, thus effectively mitigating the risk.
+An encryption solution allows you to terminate remote users immediately and render data on any device inaccessible, thus effectively mitigating the risk.

 Also, many regulations and laws, including GDPR, PCI-DSS, HIPAA, SOX, and GLBA, require encryption.
 If personal data is properly encrypted, data breach incidents are much less likely to be regarded as compliance failures.

-Companies that use cloud-based software or have employees sign in through a virtual desktop should require 2FA for everyone, because it lowers the probability of breached passwords and entry of uninvited guests into their network in case a device is lost or stolen.
+Companies that use cloud-based software or have employees sign in through a virtual desktop should require MFA for everyone because it lowers the probability of breached passwords and entry of uninvited guests into their network if a device is lost or stolen.
 It also protects you against phishing emails.
-If someone sends you a fraudulent email that tries to trick you into logging in with your username and a password to a fake site, 2FA can still protect you, because only the legitimate site will send you a working 2FA code.
+If someone sends you a fraudulent email that tries to trick you into logging in with your username and a password to a fake site, MFA can still protect you, because only the legitimate site will send you a working MFA code.

-Encryption and 2FA will help you build more secure IT infrastructure, both in-house and with remote workers.
+Encryption and MFA will help you build a more secure IT infrastructure, both in-house and with remote workers.